bmnds/openlayers-hello-world/README.md

-# leaflet-hello-world
+# openlayers-hello-world
-Study of Leaflet mapping library.
+Study of OpenLayers mapping library.

 Requirements so far:
-* build with WebPack
+* [x] build with WebPack (super easy)
-* draw a simple circle and show a popup on click
+* [ ] draw a simple marker represented by an icon and show a popup when map gets loaded
-* draw a simple marker with an icon and show a popup on click
+* [ ] draw a simple circle and show a popup on click
-* include measure widget
+* [ ] include measure widget
+* [x] render gpx files (natively support it)
+* [x] include table of contents widget (had to import a plugin)
+* [x] zoom to layer when it gets rendered (code hard to understand due to method and events ambiguity, but had to find which one worked by trial and error)

 What to study next?
 * draw a line from a list of points in JSON or GeoJSON